WSU-Physics/phys150/adam_and_nathans_final_project/Overview.md

 8. must be user servicable.
 9. will not create reflections on the inside of the polycarbonate dome

+## Project Plan
+We are maintaining our [project plan](https://github.com/orgs/WSU-Physics/projects/2) using Github Projects.

 ## Here's what the camera assembly looks like
 ![](camera_assembly-1.png)
 ![](camera_assembly-2.png)